BajajPratyush/BajajPratyush/README.md

  ### Hi there, I'm Pratyush 👋

-## I'm just a college Freshser :)

 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar